MemoryRemind/MemAssist/README.md

 16) Once Interaction model has finished compiling, you are ready to test the skill.

-17) to test skill, link amazon device with the Alexa phone app, then say "Alexa, open (Invocation Name)"
+17) to run skill, link amazon device with the Alexa phone app, then say "Alexa, open butler"